 Penin, who is president of CAP Engineering in Coral Gables, Fla., told the committee, “The PPP loan forgiveness program was intended to provide much-needed help to all companies that applied, qualified, and received these monies.
 This program was never intended to provide a benefit to the government agencies we contract with.”

-If unchanged, both Greenleaf and Penin testified, the policy will create a disincentive for engineering firms to work for public agencies and will hamper efforts to expand small business and women-owned and disadvantaged business contracting opportunities.
+If unchanged, both Greenleaf and Penin testified, the policy will create a disincentive for engineering firms to work for public agencies and will hamper efforts to expand small business and disadvantaged business contracting opportunities.

 “At a time when the industry is very eager to work with you and your colleagues to deliver a robust infrastructure-based economic recovery agenda,” Greenleaf said, “the prospects for those opportunities are dimmer because of this credit holding us back.”